 We endeavour to be clear about what will occur at the auditions and how applicants will be evaluated.
 Please read the audition requirements carefully to understand the specific criteria of each arts area.
-For more tips, you can check out the "Preparing for Auditions" document on the AUDITIONS page.

 2. How many people audition to Arts Canterbury?

 Last year, we had over 570 applicants.
 The admission process is highly competitive since there are only 237 grade 9 spaces available.